palmgulf/website-v4/README.md

   - Ensure `GATSBY_API_URL` is set to `http://localhost:3000/api/checkout`
   - Verify both servers (Gatsby and checkout) are running
   - Check browser console for detailed error messages
+- For production CORS issues:
+  - Ensure Worker URL matches the one in StripeCheckout.js
+  - Verify Cloudflare Worker CORS headers are set correctly